Ferrari will expand its lineup of road cars, but not too much | MarketScreener

 Elkann hinted Ferrari will unveil a new GT type car in November.
 Ferrari has said previously that about 40% of its total sales could come from GT cars by 2022, up from 32% now.

-Ferrari has outlined plans to expand revenue to 5 billion euros (4.6 billion pounds) by 2022 from 3.4 billion euros in 2017.
+Ferrari has outlined plans to expand revenue to 5 billion euros ($5.54 billion) by 2022 from 3.4 billion euros in 2017.
 The company has said it plans to add a model called the Purosangue to compete with a growing stable of sport utility vehicles wearing premium sports car brands, such as the Lamborghini Urus.

 Rival Porsche AG, a unit of Volkswagen AG, has expanded its sales to more than 250,000 sports cars and sport utility vehicles annually.
 Elkann said Ferrari is not aiming for Porsche's level of sales.